gomax22/Federated-FaceBoxes/commands.md

 ```

 ### via Docker
-_Prerequisites_: all zipped datasets must be located at root directory.
+_Prerequisites_: all zipped datasets must be placed into the root directory.

 Build the server application using the following commands:
 ```Shell